 - Management-related issues.
 Often, among other virtual team communication challenges, you might face a lack of communication, which leads to misunderstandings and losing contact with team members.
 It’s quite hard to organize meetings when all the employees are in different time zones.
 However, another problem related to this case is the unclear distribution of roles and responsibilities.
 You should understand each person’s strengths and weaknesses and delineate the tasks based on these qualities.

 - The problem of finding common ground.
 Of course, the list of virtual team communication challenges can’t be completed without mentioning the need to ensure the unity of purpose and goals.
 All the members need to have a shared understanding of the principles and interactions, be on the same wavelength, and consensus on key issues.

 - Difficulties regarding keeping up team spirit.
 The feeling of cohesion ensures stability and makes the team resilient despite the variety of cultural traditions and individual aspirations.
 The team spirit within a virtual team can be achieved only via in-person communication, namely team building and other off-work activities.

 As you can see, managing virtual teams is a challenging and time-consuming process that requires a lot of attention.
-If you don’t have enough time to manage all the mentioned processes, find a vendor, like Qubit Labs, that can help you set up and manage the remote employees.
+If you don’t have enough time to manage all the mentioned processes, find a vendor, like Qubit Labs, that can help you set up and manage the remote employees (you can also read our article about IT vendor management).
 Our professionals have vast experience in working with virtual teams, so we will discuss your requirements, outline the necessary tasks, find top-notch developers, and take care of all management-related activities.
 Feel free to contact us, and we will spare you from the hustle and unnecessary efforts.